Welcome to Dartmoor House Bed & Breakfast

-We have four large light and airy rooms comprising two doubles with en suite showers, one kingsize room and one twin room, both of which have use of a separate private bathroom (these two rooms are not sold together unless requested).
+We can offer four large light and airy rooms comprising two doubles with en suite showers, one twin room with private use of separate bathroom and one single room with private use of separate bathroom.
+Our twin/single rooms are not sold together unless requested and make an ideal option for groups of 3-4 people who do not mind sharing a bathroom.
 All rooms are tastefully decorated and have central heating, TVs, free broadband and hairdryers.
 Cotton towels are provided and our duvet/pillows are anti-allergy with Egyptian cotton bed linen.
 Hospitality trays are supplied with Clipper tea & coffee (Organic or Fairtrade) and Border biscuits.

 Breakfast is served in our large bay fronted room overlooking the village green where the famous wild Dartmoor ponies can often be found grazing.
 Food is freshly prepared daily using locally sourced produce wherever possible – our bacon and sausages are provided by Farmer Luxtons in Okehampton and we also use free range eggs.
 Sandwiches can be freshly prepared upon request and are packed in recyclable sandwich containers.
 We have also been awarded a 5* Hygiene Rating from The Food Standards Agency.